decoin-exchange/decoin-official-api-docs/rest-api.md

  - **Message:** Message is about the `API` reponse.

  - **Status:** it show status of the response either it is `True` or `False`. `True` shows the request is successfully processed and `False` shows request could not be processed by the server.

+- **Result:** Result has the response data against the API request.

 ###  Endpoint Security
  - How you interact with each EndPoint depends on the security type.